ivytiongco/sklearn-machine-learning/README.md

 ![](svm_score.png)

-The normal neural network accuracy of 0.875 is the best of all 3 models.
-The loss of about 0.296 has room for improvement.
+The normal neural network appears to be the best of all 3 models, with an accuracy of 0.875.
+However, the model's loss of about 0.296 has room for improvement.
 This model is fairly good enough to predict new exoplanets; however, it may be improved by a higher number of epochs and/or an additional hidden layer.